hishizuka/pizero_bikecomputer/doc/software_installation.md

 - Map Overlay
   - Toggle map overlay(heatmap, rain map and wind map) and select an overlay map.
   - Heatmaps are cached, but rain map and wind map require internet connection to fetch the latest images.
+- External Data Sources
+  - Toggle and configure wind data source and DEM tile source used for calculations.

 #### Heatmap